-Proper ty: webui.user.assumelogin Examp le Value: webui.user.assumelogin = true Inform ational Note: Determine if super administrators (those whom are in the Administrators group) can login as another user from the "edit eperson" page.
-This is useful for debugging problems in a running DSpace instance, especially in the workflow process.
-The default value is false, i.e., no one may assume the login of another user.
+Proper ty: webui.user.assumelogin Examp le Value: webui.user.assumelogin = true Inform ational Note: al useful for debugging problems in a running dspace instance, especially in the workflow process.
+The default value is false, i.e., no one may Please note that this configuration parameter has changed name in DSpace 4.0 from xmlui.user.assumelogin to webui.user. assumelogin as it is now supported also in the JSP UI